rapid7/insightconnect-plugins/splunk/help.md

 ### Display Search Results

-This action is used to displays the search results from a job.
+This action is used to display the search results from a job.

 #### Input